pmcclelland11/Work-Day-Scheduler/README.md

 # UC Berkeley Coding Bootcamp - Module 5 Challenge
 ## Work Day Scheduler
 Code refactor challenge - I was provided the starter code for the project which is intended to be used as a work day scheduler.
+Reviewing the starter code, I notived that we were only provided

 ## Table of Contents
 - [User Story](#user-story)